pantheon-systems/documentation/source/_docs/terminus.md

 permalink: docs/:basename/
 ---

 Our command line interface, Terminus, provides advanced interaction with Pantheon.
 Terminus enables you to do everything in a terminal that you can do in the Dashboard, and more.
-Use it to script recurring tasks, bulk operations on sites, and integrate with other services.

 <a href="/docs/terminus/install">Install Terminus</a> for Linux / Mac OSX or Windows.